One Shot vs. Iterative: Rethinking Pruning Strategies for Model Compression: Acknowledgments

 \section{Acknowledgments}

+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2024/017173.
 The work of Tomasz Wojnar was supported by the National Centre of Science (Poland) Grant No. 2023/50/E/ST6/00068.
 The work of Mikołaj Janusz was funded by the "Interpretable and Interactive Multimodal Retrieval in Drug Discovery" project.
 The „Interpretable and Interactive Multimodal Retrieval in Drug Discovery” project (FENG.02.02-IP.05-0040/23) is carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG).

 {\Alph{section}}